FERNmatrix/Thermo-nuclear-network/README.md

 #### tutorials
 The tutorials/ directory stores multiple simple tutorials which Dr. Guidry has created for student use to explain gnuplot, the GSL library, and a refresher on C arrays and pointers.
+Also a directory of pdf files giving a simple tutorial on basics of git/github.

 For issues and/or questions related to this repository, you can contact me at aderous1@vols.utk.edu.